matias-ceau/scripts/docs/scripts/ardour-open.sh.md

 ---

-**ardour-open.sh**: Script to open the most recent Ardour session
+**ardour-open.sh**: A script to open Ardour sessions from a user-defined directory.

 ---

 ### Dependencies

+- `bash`: The default shell used to run the script.
 - `fd`: A simple, fast, and user-friendly alternative to `find`.
-- `xargs`: A command to build and execute command lines from standard input.
+- `xargs`: A command that builds and executes command lines from standard input.
-- `stat`: Displays file or file system status.
+- `stat`: Used to display file or file system status.
+- `sort`: Sorts lines of text files.
-- `sed`: Stream editor for filtering and transforming text.
+- `sed`: A stream editor for filtering and transforming text.
-- `bat`: A `cat` clone with syntax highlighting and Git integration; used here for XML files.
+- `bat`: A cat clone with syntax highlighting and Git integration.
-- `improved-fzfmenu.sh`: A custom script presumably functioning as an enhanced fzf interface.
-Ensure it's executable and in your PATH.
-- `ardour`: A digital audio workstation for recording and mixing.
-- `dmenu` (commented out): A dynamic menu for X11; optionally required if the commented code is reintroduced.
+- `fzf`: A command-line fuzzy finder allowing you to open file selections interactively.

 ### Description

-This script is designed to streamline the process of opening audio projects in Ardour on your Arch Linux system with qtile as the window manager.
-It operates by searching through Ardour project files (`*.ardour`) within a designated directory, sorting them by their modification time to offer the most recently modified project files for selection.

-**Core Functions:**

-- `search_cmd()`: Uses `fd` to find Ardour files and presents them with timestamps in a color-coded and human-readable format.
-- `strip_ansi()`: Removes ANSI color codes from text.
-- `get_path()`: Constructs a full path for the selected file, stripping ANSI codes for accuracy.
+This script provides a quick way to open Ardour project sessions located in a designated directory (`$HOME/audio/PROJECTS`).
+It utilizes several Unix utilities to search for `.ardour` files, display them in a visually organized manner, and allow the user to select one for opening in Ardour.

+1. **File Search**: The script leverages `fd` to find all `.ardour` files in the specified project directory and retrieves their modification times.
+The results are sorted in descending order.

+2. **Visual Display**: The paths are formatted with ANSI escape codes for colored output, making it easier to navigate the session list when using a terminal.

-- `preview_cmd()`: Uses `bat` for a color-highlighted preview of the selected Ardour file’s XML content.
+3. **Session Preview**: Utilizes `bat` for a preview of the selected Ardour file, offering an enhanced viewing experience before opening the session.

-Finally, it employs `improved-fzfmenu.sh` to facilitate a menu-driven selection of the desired Ardour file and opens it with Ardour for editing or playback.
+4. **Session Launch**: The selected Ardour session is opened using the `ardour` command at the end of the script.

 ### Usage

-Run the script by executing the following command in your terminal:
+To execute the script, you will typically run it from your terminal.
+Here’s a short summary of how to use it:

 ```bash
 bash /home/matias/.scripts/ardour-open.sh
 ```

-You can also bind this script to a key combination in your qtile configuration for quick access.
-Upon execution, a list of `.ardour` files, sorted by modification time, is presented.
-Navigate through them using the selection menu and confirm your choice to open it in Ardour.
+Upon execution, you will see a list of your Ardour project sessions.
+You can navigate through this list using the arrow keys (when utilizing `fzf`) and hit Enter to select and open the desired session.

+Alternatively, this script can be bound to a key in your window manager (like qtile) to make it more accessible.

 ---

-> [!TIP]
+> [!IMPORTANT]
-> Consider removing the commented-out code section or fully integrating it following a decision to switch to `dmenu` based implementation.
-Moreover, ensure that the `improved-fzfmenu.sh` script is accessible and compatible.
-Adding error handling in case no file is selected would improve user experience by preventing unintended behavior.
+> This script assumes that the `$AUDIO_PROJECTS` directory is correctly set and contains Ardour sessions.
+Ensure `fzf` and `bat` are installed for the best experience.
+It is also advisable to handle situations where no `*.ardour` files are found, as this could lead to errors.
+Adding error checking and informative messages could improve user experience.